Course Coordinator:Kathina Ali (kali@usc.edu.au) School:School of Health - Psychology

 Tutorial/Workshop 1 – 3 hour workshop | 3hrs | Week 1 | 13 times |

-Course topics encompass professional practice and ethics associated with contextual decision-making, assessment and treatment of psychological disorders, managing multiple relationships and medicolegal issues, marketing and advertising, self-care and burnout, and working with people who have intellectual disabilities.
+Course topics encompass professional practice and ethics associated with contextual decision-making, managing multiple relationships, marketing and advertising, self-care and burnout, working with diverse populations, inter-professional learning, and broader professional practice issues.

 700 Level (Specialised)